 What this means: Growth needs to be derived through efficiency plays – an increased return on existing markets. eCommerce companies need to invest more than ever in ensuring that they deliver a Customer Journey that contains zero roadblocks.
 Chris Hardisty at Puma and Christie Porter of Rachel Roy highlighted this in their talk “Mapping Customer Experience to Technology Investment”.
 Slow website?
 Your customer will hop to a competitor with a faster page load time.
 Sparse information about a product on your site?
 They’ll go buy from someone who will let them see more detail and get better specifications.

 What is interesting is that every aspect that these execs can control is being addressed with multiple solutions.
 Improved “shoppable digital experience” platforms, website performance optimization tools, and cyber-security solutions that protect websites abound.
 What I missed was solutions designed to react to areas outside of the control of the site owners – specifically, factors on the consumer side of the equation.

-Namogoo is pioneering the Journey Hijacking Prevention market and being adopted quickly by online companies looking for solutions that will make all of their other investments more efficient, delivering growth to the bottom line.
-Actual data from our customers consistently shows that 15-30% of online visitors are impacted by session-based ad injections, and that by preventing this, they immediately recoup about 90% of this otherwise “stolen” revenue, immediately boosting the bottom line.
+Namogoo is pioneering the Customer Journey Hijacking prevention market and being adopted quickly by online companies looking for solutions that will make all of their other investments more efficient, delivering growth to the bottom line.
+Actual data from our customers consistently shows that 15-25% of online visitors are impacted by session-based ad injections, and that by preventing this, they immediately recoup about 90% of this otherwise stolen revenue, immediately boosting the bottom line.

 I see the Namogoo solution as a key piece of the shift toward impacting revenue through optimization.
 Unbreak your funnel and the benefit of everything else you do is amplified.
 This foundational principle is not going to change.

-If this resonates with you, we’d love to have you join us on June 27 for a live webinar covering journey hijacking, the impact on revenue, and what you can do about it; register here.
+If this resonates with you, we’d love to have you join us on June 27 for a live webinar covering Customer Journey Hijacking, the impact on revenue, and what you can do about it; register here.